Titus Sherlock: 2023

-He competed in the series full-time in 2023, continuing his partnership with Crosslink/Kiwi Motorsport.
-Sherlock started his season with a maiden Formula 4 podium – a third place – in the first race of the first round at NOLA Motorsports Park.
+Sherlock competed in the series full-time in 2023, continuing his partnership with Crosslink/Kiwi Motorsport.
+He started his season with a maiden Formula 4 podium – a third place – in the first race of the first round at NOLA Motorsports Park.
 His season was consistent, only dropping out of the points once, with a twelfth place at the first race of the third round at Mid-Ohio Sports Car Course.
 Sherlock got his maiden car racing and Formula 4 win in dramatic fashion at the first race of the fourth round at New Jersey Motorsports Park, where in inherited the win after both drivers ahead of him – Alexander Berg and Patrick Woods-Toth – received penalties for pushing drivers off track.
 After his maiden win also got another podium – a second place – at the third race of the round.

-His second win came at the first race of the final round at Circuit of the Americas, where he also got his maiden Formula 4 pole position.
-With these results he finished runner-up in the drivers championship with 181 points, behind dominant teammate Woods-Toth.
+Sherlock's second win came at the first race of the final round at Circuit of the Americas, where he also got his maiden Formula 4 pole position.
+With these results, he finished runner-up in the drivers championship with 181 points, behind dominant teammate Woods-Toth.
 Sherlock got two wins, one pole position, two fastest laps and four podiums throughout the season.